mwalle/uwh-leak-detector/README.md

 space.

 The LPS22HB is a rather old sensor and consumes more power.
-It's package doesn't have any holes but exposed a silicon area to sense the pressure.
+It's package doesn't have any holes but an exposed silicon area to sense the pressure.
 Therefore, it is not prone to clogging like the BMP581.
 Also the register interface seems to be more thought through.
 There are also successors of the LPS22HB which need less power.
 Unfortunately, they aren't available at